Understanding Writer’s Block in Stand-Up Comedy

 “I am so sorry.
 I’m having a serious talking block right now and can no longer continue in this conversation.”

-Then, you just stopped talking or walked away?
+Then, did you just stop talking or walk away?

 Note: If you’ve actually done this, there are now medications available that may help with those sorts of issues. 🙂

-All kidding side, my point is this: No one ever seems to develop “talkers block”.
+All kidding aside, my point is this: No one ever seems to develop “talker’s block.”

 Issues With Writing In A Literary Fashion